 What is a jumbo mortgage and how do you qualify?

 A jumbo mortgage is a home loan for an amount that exceeds conforming loan limits established by regulation.
-The limit is $417,000 in most of the United States but is $625,500 in the highest-cost areas.
+The jumbo loan limit is $417,000 in most of the United States.
+The limit on jumbo loans is $625,500 in the highest-cost areas.

 There are 3,143 counties in the United States (if you count Alaska's boroughs, Louisiana's parishes and the District of Columbia as counties, and exclude Guam, the Virgin Islands and Puerto Rico).
 Here's the loan-limit breakdown for 2016: